Template iterations of quadratic maps and hybrid Mandelbrot sets: Multicritical definitions

 \section{Multicritical definitions}

-Our condition for the critical point at zero to have a bounded orbit, while inspired by its relevance to potential applications, differs from the postcritically bounded condition typically used in the context of random iterations~\cite{comerford2013preservation}.
-In order to reconcile our results with this framework, we investigate whether the same objects can be studied when using the alternate definition, in which \emph{all} critical points, generated at all stages of the iteration, are required to remain bounded (we will call the corresponding sets {\bf multi-critical M-sets}).
+Our condition for the initial critical point at zero to have a bounded orbit, while inspired by its relevance to potential applications, differs from the postcritically bounded condition typically used in random iterations~\cite{comerford2013preservation}.
+In order to reconcile our results with this framework, we investigate whether the same objects can be studied when using the alternative definition, in which \emph{all} critical points, generated at all stages of the iteration, are required to remain bounded (we will call the corresponding sets {\bf multi-critical M-sets}).

-This idea follows naturally when one thinks of what the definition of a critical point should be for a non-autonomous iteration.
-Suppose one iterates consecutively $k$ differentiable functions $f_1$ to $f_k$, having a critical point for the composition requires (using the Chain Rule multiple times) that:
+This idea follows naturally when one considers the significance of a critical point in the broader context of non-autonomous iterations.
+When one iterates consecutively $k$ differentiable functions $f_1$ to $f_k$, having a critical point for the composition requires that

-Hence $z$ is a critical point for the composition if either $z$ is a critical point for $f_1$, or $f_{k-1} \circ \hdots \circ f_2 \circ f_1(z)$ is a critical point for $f_k$, for some $k \geq 1$.
+Hence $z$ is a critical point for the composition if and only if either $z$ is a critical point for $f_1$ or $f_{j-1} \circ \hdots \circ f_2 \circ f_1(z)$ is a critical point for $f_j$, for some $2 \leq j \leq k$.
 In the case of template iterations, we are applying a sequence of quadratic functions $f_{c_0}(z)$ and $f_{c_1}(z)$.
 The situation is quite simple, because, at each step, the function we are iterating has only one critical point $\xi_0=0$ (independently on the step).
-So an efficient computational strategy for determining whether a polynomial sequence is postcritically bounded consists of checking whether the tails or the orbits below are bounded or whether they escape to $\infty$.:\\
+So an efficient computational strategy for determining whether a template iteration is postcritically bounded consists of checking whether the tails of the orbits below are bounded or whether they escape to $\infty$:\\

 $0 \stackrel{f_{c_{s_1}}}{\longrightarrow} * \stackrel{f_{c_{s_2}}}{\longrightarrow} * \stackrel{f_{c_{s_3}}}{\longrightarrow} * \stackrel{f_{c_{s_4}}}{\longrightarrow} * \hdots \stackrel{f_{c_{s_k}}}{\longrightarrow} * \stackrel{f_{c_{s_{k+1}}}}{\longrightarrow} \hdots$